Shape Your Future Here at the University of Siegen

-In the part-time Master's degree course in Civil Engineering at the University of Siegen, you will deepen your knowledge and develop professionally and personally - with maximum flexibility.
-Whether you have a job, family responsibilities, care responsibilities or individual life circumstances, you can organize your studies to suit your everyday life.
+In the past-time Master of Science in Civil Engineering at the University of Siegen, you will deepen your technical expertise while cultivating a holistic approach to complex projects - with maximum flexibility.
+Whether you have a job, family responsibilities, care responsibilities, or any other set up circumstances incompatible with full-timne study, you can organize your university experience to suit your everyday life.

-Two attendance days per week are usually enough to complete the same content as in full-time study - with full recognition and a high level of practical relevance.
+Attendance two days a week is generally enough to complete the full curriculum, with full degree recognition and a high level of applied relevance.

 - Structural Engineering